 이 is used when the preceding word ends in a consonant, and 가 is used when the word ends in a vowel.
 In the first example above, 이 was used because the name 수민 ends in a consonant (ㄴ).
 In the second example, 가 was used because 날씨 ends in a vowel (ㅣ)

-Let’s look at some more examples with the subject marking particle 이/가.
+Here are some more examples with the Korean subject marking particle 이/가:

 - 은정씨가 김치를 좋아해요. = Eunjeong likes kimchi.